The Beurling and Malliavin Theorem in Several Dimensions: Introduction

 We shall also prove the following variant of Theorem~\ref{bermalrad}. \begin{prop} Let $0<\sigma<1/10$ and let $w:\mathbb R^d\rightarrow (0,1]$ be a radial function satisfying $w(\cdot)=\mathcal\phi(|\cdot|)$ for a function $\phi: \mathbb R_+\rightarrow (0,1]$.
 Suppose that \begin{enumerate}[label=(\roman*)] \item $\phi\in L^2(\mathbb R_+,(1+x)^{2d+2}dx),$ \item $\log(1/\phi)\in L^1(\mathbb R_+, (1+x^2)^{-1}dx),$ \item $\|(\mathcal H_+\log(1/\phi))^\prime\|_\infty\leqslant \pi \sigma.$ \end{enumerate} Here, $\mathcal H_+$ is the Hilbert transform on the positive half-line.
 Then, there exists a function $\psi : \mathbb R^d \rightarrow \mathbb C$ that satisfies $ C(\sigma,d)\leqslant \|\psi\|_{L^2(B(0,1))}$, $\psi \in L^2 (\mathbb R^d)$ and $\mathrm{supp} (\widehat{\psi}) \subset B(0, \sigma)$ and such that $|\psi| \leqslant w$ on $\mathbb R^d$, where the constant $C(\sigma,d)$ is explicit and depends on $\sigma$ and $d$ only. \end{prop}

 \begin{rem} In Theorems~\ref{bermalrad} and~\ref{nonradial} and in Proposition~\ref{havmashrad} the bandlimited functions that we construct are in fact radial. \end{rem}

-For the formal definition of the ``half'' Hilbert transform $\mathcal H_+$, see the section preliminaries below.
+The formal definition of the ``half'' Hilbert transform $\mathcal H_+$ will be given in the section preliminaries below.

 Proposition~\ref{havmashrad} can be thought of as a multidimensional generalization of Theorem~\ref{hanshlagonedim}.
-The advantage of this version of the multiplier theorem is that it provides an explicit lower bound on the constructed bandlimited function in several dimensions.
+The advantage of this version of this theorem is that it provides an explicit lower bound on the constructed bandlimited function in several dimensions.

 Our proofs of Theorem~\ref{bermalrad} and Proposition~\ref{havmashrad} are quite simple and not technically involved.
 However, the proof is harder in the case of even dimensions since it uses one rare formula from the Bessel functions theory, which is called the second Sonine integral, see formula~\eqref{bessel3} below.
-Indeed, let us briefly describe the main steps of the apparently new method that we are using in this paper to prove Proposition~\ref{havmashrad}. \begin{enumerate} \item[---] First, we prove an analogue of the Hahn--Schlag Theorem~\ref{hanshlagonedim} for the positive semi-axis, where the role of the Fourier transform is played by the cosine transform.
+Indeed, let us briefly describe the main steps of the method that we are using in this paper to prove Proposition~\ref{havmashrad}. \begin{enumerate} \item[---] First, we prove an analogue of the Hahn--Schlag Theorem~\ref{hanshlagonedim} for the positive semi-axis, where the role of the Fourier transform is played by the cosine transform.
 Here, we shall use the fact that a Lipschitz function that is different from zero at one point (more specifically, at zero) in fact can not be an identical zero, with an explicit lower bound on the $L^2$ norm.
 This step corresponds to Lemma~\ref{lem1} below. \item[---] Second, we take a sufficient number of derivatives of the function constructed at the previous step and use Lord Ray\-leigh’s formula to deduce in the odd-dimensional case the existence of desired functions with small spectrum.
 This step corresponds to the first and the second cases in the proof of Proposition~\ref{havmashrad} below. \item[---] Third, the even-dimensional case is then derived from the odd-dimensional one, via Sonin's integral formula.
 This step corresponds to the third and the fourth cases in the proof of Proposition~\ref{havmashrad} below. \end{enumerate}

 We note one difficulty in the proof of Theorem~\ref{bermalrad}, in comparison with the proof of Proposition~\ref{havmashrad}.
 As mentioned above, in Theorem~\ref{bermalrad} a lower bound on the constructed bandlimited function $f$ is not available, so this function, a priori, may turn out to be equal to zero at zero.
 However, this obstacle is quite easy to overcome by dividing the function $f$ by $x^N$, where $N$ is the order of the zero of $f$ at zero.